Argus Media Limited Modern Slavery Statement

 Slavery, servitude, forced labour and human trafficking ("Modern Slavery") should have no place in the modern world.
 We have a responsibility to be alert to the risks of Modern Slavery in our business and amongst our suppliers and to do whatever we can to eradicate them.

 This statement sets out the steps that Argus Media Limited and its group companies (the "Argus Group") have taken to ensure that slavery and human trafficking are not taking place in our business or amongst our suppliers.

 Argus' structure and business

 The Argus Group policies include our global compliance policy, which sets out our ethical code on a number of matters, including Modern Slavery.
 This emphasises that we have a responsibility to do whatever we can to eradicate Modern Slavery in our business and amongst our suppliers.
-Additionally, our whistle blowing policy encourages staff to report any concerns (extending to Modern Slavery), confidentially and in the knowledge that every matter reported will be fully investigated.
+Additionally, our whistleblowing policy encourages staff to report any concerns (extending to Modern Slavery), confidentially and in the knowledge that every matter reported will be fully investigated.
 All Argus Group employees globally are required to attest on joining the Argus Group, and then periodically, that they have read and understood the Argus Group policies.

 All Directors have been briefed on the subject of Modern Slavery.

 We are committed to doing what we can to ensure that there is no Modern Slavery in any part of our business, or amongst our suppliers.
 As an information provider, we consider our own business low risk due to our internal checking processes and the skill level of employees and consultants we typically engage.
 We have therefore focused on our suppliers.
 Some suppliers in certain areas - such as our conference business, where we routinely hire hotels and function rooms - do pose some risk because suppliers in those areas may rely on seasonal, low paid and low skilled workers.